Amaravati Seed Access Road

 Venkatapalem to Dondapadu: Which E3 Corridor Villages Carry Real Investment Value in 2025

 Phase 1 of the Amaravati Seed Access Road is operational; that stretch is where investment is grounded today.
-Venkatapalem is the strongest node: the E3 road, BITS Pilani AI+ campus (starting 2027), TTD infrastructure, and 5-star hotels are all concentrated here.
+Venkatapalem is the strongest node: the E3 road, proposed BITS Pilani campus near Venkatapalem — verify current status with APCRDA, TTD infrastructure, and 5-star hotels are all concentrated here.
 Dondapadu at the far end carries lower prices but thinner near-term demand.
 Velagapudi, near the Secretariat and High Court zone, commands the highest rates but has the least remaining available stock.

 The table below shows key villages along the E3 corridor with July 2025 land rates and the primary signal: